-Let us try to emulate Shintani's derivation of the Kronecker limit formula in the case of two complex periods and examine the role of the multiplicative anomaly.
+Let us try to emulate Shintani's derivation of the Kronecker limit formula in the case of two quasi-complex periods and examine the role of the multiplicative anomaly.
 Consider the zeta function

 with $\tau, \sigma$ and $w$ complex, assuming $\Im(\tau)>0, \Im(\sigma)>0$ and $m+n\,\tau+ l\,\sigma+w\neq 0$ to avoid a null term.
 Splitting up the sum over integer $m$ as

 and hence the regularized products can be written in terms of Barnes gamma factors by paying the price of the multiplicative anomaly\footnote{The multiplicative anomaly $\mbox{MA}(D_{(w,\tau,\sigma)},D_{(\overline{w},\overline{\tau},\overline{\sigma})})$, as computed with the generalized Shintami-Mizuno formula, is given by $\frac{\tau(\overline{w}-\frac{\overline{\sigma}+1}{2})-(w-\frac{\sigma+1}{2})\overline{\tau}}{6\tau\overline{\tau}(\tau-\overline{\tau})(\tau\overline{\sigma}-\sigma\overline{\tau})}\left\{[\tau(\overline{w}-\frac{\overline{\sigma}+1}{2})-(w-\frac{\sigma+1}{2})\overline{\tau}]^2-\frac{(\tau\overline{\sigma}-\sigma\overline{\tau})^2}{4}-\frac{(\tau-\overline{\tau})^2}{4}\right\}(\log\tau -\log\overline{\tau})\,+\,\left\{\binom{\tau}{\overline{\tau}}\leftrightarrow\binom{\sigma}{\overline{\sigma}}\right\}$}